lphansen/QuantMFR/_sources/book/example_out_c3_v2.md

 The stationary increment process, $\{Y_{t}^m : t\ge 0 \},$ is the martingale component with  $Y_0^m = 0$,   The component $\{H_{t}^+\}$ is stationary.
 The other components are constant over time.
 ````

-{prf:ref}`decomp00` decomposes  a stationary-increment process into a linear  time trend, a martingale, and a transitory component of a stationary-increments process.
+{prf:ref}`decomp00` decomposes  a stationary-increment process into a linear  time trend, a martingale, and a transitory component.
 A permanent shock is the increment to the martingale.
 The martingale and transitory contributions are typically correlated.
 ````{prf:example}
 :label: ex:chap2ma